Thaano/electron-react-boilerplate/README.md

 - build.publish[0].url : link to the cloud directory where app versions are stored alongside with latest.yml file
 - build.publish[1].owner, repo : github informations

+## Environment variables

+Use .env file for dev mode, .env.prod is then used for the production build (package)

+Set :

+- `AUTO_UPDATE_FEED_URL` : url to your public folder where your app versions and latest.yml files are stored
+- Any other variable you may need

 ## Build :

 ### Configuration before building :